jddj137/image-twirl-ros/README.md

     rosrun [package_name] [node_name]

 ## Creating a Custom ROS Node
 At this point the tutorial moves from this README to the file `img_pipeline-skeleton.py`.
 This file contains the framework for the image processing node launched at the end of ROS 101: Part A and will function similarly when completed.
-Read through the code comments from top to bottom and complete the *TODO*s embedded in the code, then return to this README for the final two *TODO*s.
+Read through the code comments from top to bottom and complete the *TODO*s embedded in the code (details below), then return to this README for the final two *TODO*s.

+**Complete the image pipeline node:**
 *TODO: Complete the `img_pipeline-skeleton.py` node to process input from the usb cam node, and output the post-processed image.*
 - The *TODO*s related to publishing, subscribing, and service calls at lines 31, 36, 82, & 129 are required.
 - The *TODO*s related to logging at lines 55, 74, 86, 120, & 132 are optional.